-• Full-time or part-time • Starts: September • Fees, entire program: \$6,117 • Two years • Prince George campus: individual courses may also be available at other campuses
+Full-time or part-time • Starts:

+September • Fees, entire program:

+\$7,026 • Two years • Prince George campus; individual courses may

-The Pre-UNBC Diploma trains individuals to work with children and families experiencing difficulties in the community.
+also be available at other campuses

+The Social Service Worker (UT) Diploma prepares individuals for in the social service area while preparing you for entry into the BSW and CYC degree programs at UNBC, TRU, and UVic.
+It also provides entry into the Human Services degree offered by Athabasca University.
 After completing the BSW degree, career opportunities can include child protection, probation, mental health, residential treatment, alcohol and drug programs, and more.